 You can calculate the defined shadow impact scenario according to the most unfavorable conditions (worst-case) for different periods of time.
 This calculation is performed in SM4.
-See also Simulation window 347.
+See also Simulation window and set of the most unfavorable conditions of time.
+This calculation is performed in SM4.